Religious antisemitism: Nineteenth century

-Historian Martin Gilbert writes that in the 19th century the position of Jews worsened in Muslim countries.

-There was a massacre of Jews in Baghdad in 1828 and in 1839, in the eastern Persian city of Meshed, a mob burst into the Jewish Quarter, burned the synagogue, and destroyed the Torah scrolls.
+Historian Martin Gilbert wrote that in the 19th century the position of Jews worsened in Muslim countries.
+There was a massacre of Jews in Baghdad in 1828 and in 1839, in the eastern Persian city of Mashhad, a mob burst into the Jewish Quarter, burned the synagogue, and destroyed the Torah scrolls.
 It was only by forcible conversion that a massacre was averted.
 There was another massacre in Barfurush in 1867.

 In 1840, the Jews of Damascus were falsely accused of having murdered a Christian monk and his Muslim servant and of having used their blood to bake Passover bread or Matza.
 A Jewish barber was tortured until he "confessed"; two other Jews who were arrested died under torture, while a third converted to Islam to save his life.
 Throughout the 1860s, the Jews of Libya were subjected to what Gilbert calls punitive taxation.
 In 1864, around 500 Jews were killed in Marrakech and Fez in Morocco.
 In 1869, 18 Jews were killed in Tunis, and an Arab mob looted Jewish homes and stores, and burned synagogues, on Jerba Island.
 In 1875, 20 Jews were killed by a mob in Demnat, Morocco; elsewhere in Morocco, Jews were attacked and killed in the streets in broad daylight.
 In 1891, the leading Muslims in Jerusalem asked the Ottoman authorities in Constantinople to prohibit the entry of Jews arriving en masse from Russia.
 In 1897, synagogues were ransacked and Jews were murdered in Tripolitania.

 Benny Morris writes that one symbol of Jewish degradation was the phenomenon of stone-throwing at Jews by Muslim children.
 Morris quotes a 19th-century traveler: "I have seen a little fellow of six years old, with a troop of fat toddlers of only three and four, teaching [them] to throw stones at a Jew, and one little urchin would, with the greatest coolness, waddle up to the man and literally spit upon his Jewish gaberdine.
 To all this the Jew is obliged to submit; it would be more than his life was worth to offer to strike a Mahommedan."

 According to Mark Cohen in The Oxford Handbook of Jewish Studies, most scholars conclude that Arab antisemitism in the modern world arose in the 19th century, against the backdrop of conflicting Jewish and Arab nationalism, and was imported into the Arab world primarily by nationalistically minded Christian Arabs (and only subsequently was it "Islamized").

 Modern Islamic antisemitism

 The massacres of Jews in Muslim countries continued into the 20th century.
 Martin Gilbert writes that 40 Jews were murdered in Taza, Morocco, in 1903.
-In 1905, old laws were revived in Yemen forbidding Jews from raising their voices in front of Muslims, building their houses higher than Muslims, or engaging in any traditional Muslim trade or occupation.
+In Yemen in 1905, old laws were revived, they forbade Jews from raising their voices in front of Muslims, they forbade Jews from building their houses higher than the houses of Muslims, and they forbade Jews from engaging in any traditional Muslim trade or occupation.
 The Jewish quarter in Fez was almost destroyed by a Muslim mob in 1912.